TRaSH-Guides/Guides/docs/Guide-Sync/index.md

 Main features are:

-- Support all of TRaSH-Guide provided JSON structures (CustomFormats, QualityProfiles, Naming)
+- Supports all TRaSH Guide–provided JSON structures (Custom Formats, Quality Profiles, Naming).
 - Customizability: Create and adjust everything as you need for your setup, like your own CustomFormats, different QualityProfiles, ...
 - Container focus for best support in Docker and Kubernetes environments
 - more in the Configarr docs